odellus/tennis/Report.md

 ### Learning Algorithm

 <!-- The report clearly describes the learning algorithm, along with the chosen hyperparameters.
 It also describes the model architectures for any neural networks. -->
+The tennis environment features two agents who both have a state space of 24 and an action space of 2.
 To solve the tennis environment we adapted Deep Deterministic Policy Gradient<sup>1</sup> from the Udacity deep-reinforcement-learning repository<sup>2</sup> on GitHub.
 #### DDPG
 The core of the learning algorithm updates according to the following: